 At the same time, it seems we’re depending less on our bodies, for survival and reproduction.
 Obesity is increasing, partly because we move much less than we used to, and my guess is that this trend of increasing physical deterioration will continue.
 At the same time, however, scientific breakthroughs are now allowing us to repair, transplant and create body parts.
 Synthetic tissues are being produced in labs as I write this.
 Diseases like Cancer, Alzheimer’s and Aids will soon be cured or fully controlled.
 Life will be sustainable for a much longer period of time – possibly exponentially.
 Computers and other technological advancements will continue to become increasingly prevalent, concentrated and powerful in our lives,

 And where is all this leading us?

-limiting, high maintenance, constantly deteriorating muscles, bones and fat might just be the perfect answer to all that obesity?
+Although it may seem hard to imagine, could it be possible that shedding our extremely limiting, high maintenance, constantly deteriorating muscles, bones and fat, might just be the perfect answer to all that obesity?
 And could that step take us to the next phase of our evolution?

 Think about a caterpillar.

-Consider this comparison:
+Consider this interesting parallel:

 Because our oceans are very large…

 and a relatively small number of mature sea turtles move though its vast waters…